Get stories and expert advice on all things related to college and parenting.

-Raising kids often means getting them ready for what’s to come.
-From the first day of school to their first sleepover, practicing new routines and talking about unfamiliar scenarios before a life transition can reassure children that the unknown isn’t totally out of their control.
+Raising kids often means getting them ready for what's to come.
+From the first day of school to their first sleepover, practicing new routines and discussing unfamiliar scenarios before a life transition can reassure children that the unknown isn't totally out of their control.

 To thrive in their first semester of college, students need more than a shower caddy and extra-long twin sheets.
-Here are four ways you can help your college-bound student prepare to take this big step.
+Here are four ways to help your college-bound student prepare to take this big step.

-The college experience is your student’s to have, but you still have an essential role to play.
+The college experience is for your students to have, but you still have an essential role to play.

-Although teens might seem impervious to parental direction, my work with college students has shown that having structured expectations from parents can help first-years navigate the many new experiences of campus living.
+Although teens might seem impervious to parental direction, my work with college students has shown that having structured expectations from parents can help first-years navigate the many new campus living experiences.

-Adults know that seeking help when we need it is a strength, not a weakness.
+Adults know that seeking help when needed is a strength, not a weakness.
 However, high school graduates are intent on asserting their independence.
-It’s hardly surprising, then, that first-year college students often fail to use the resources available on campus (and included in their tuition).
-You can help your college-bound student by pointing out that these plentiful resources are only useful if accessed.
+It's hardly surprising that first-year college students often fail to use the resources available on campus (and included in their tuition).
+You can help your college-bound student by pointing out that these plentiful resources are only helpful if accessed.

-In advance of the move to campus, browse the college website together to explore what's available.
-Most schools have centers and offices dedicated to health and wellness, career preparation, counseling, academic tutoring, residence life, writing support, disability/accessibility services, academic advising, student athlete support, a college library, IT, spiritual life, and affinity groups for communities including students of color, international students, LGBTQ+ students, first-generation college students, and more.
+Before the move to campus, browse the college website together to explore what's available.
+Most schools have centers and offices dedicated to health and wellness, career preparation, counseling, academic tutoring, residence life, writing support, disability/accessibility services, academic advising, student-athlete support, a college library, IT, spiritual life, and affinity groups for communities including students of color, international students, LGBTQ+ students, first-generation college students, and more.

-Which ones is your student most likely to need?
-Zero in on a few and suggest they reach out for more information by phone or email.
-In some cases they should set up an appointment — for example, they'll need to meet in person with staff at the disability support/accessibility office in order to request needed accommodations.
-In all cases, it's a good idea to ask questions ahead of time, and plan an exploratory walk around campus during move-in.
+Which ones are your student most likely to need?
+Zero in on a few and suggest they contact for more information by phone or email.
+In some cases, they should set up an appointment — for example, they'll need to meet in person with staff at the disability support/accessibility office to request needed accommodations.
+In all cases, it's a good idea to ask questions ahead of time and plan an exploratory walk around campus during move-in.

-From professional experience, I know that discussing “adulting” with teens before the start of fall semester helps both students and parents get ready for the transition ahead.
+From professional experience, I know that discussing "adulting" with teens before the start of the fall semester helps students and parents prepare for the transition ahead.